ChoTotOSS/chotot-web-standards/javascript/packages/eslint-config-chotot/README.md

 [![npm version](https://badge.fury.io/js/eslint-config-chotot.svg)](http://badge.fury.io/js/eslint-config-chotot)

-This package provides Airbnb's .eslintrc as an extensible shared config.
+This package provides Chotot's .eslintrc as an extensible shared config.
+The config is based on [Airbnb's](https://github.com/airbnb/javascript) but with following important differences:

+- Built-in support for [Prettier](https://prettier.io) (skip prettier's auto formatting rules)
+- Built-in support for experimental ES syntax (via `eslint-babel` parser).
+- Many rules were relaxed to provide some flexibility and improve developer's ergonomics.

 ## Usage

-We export three ESLint configurations for your usage.
+We export following ESLint configurations for your usage.

 ### eslint-config-chotot

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
-It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, and `eslint-plugin-jsx-a11y`.
+It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-plugin-jsx-a11y` and `eslint-babel`.
 If you don't need React, see [eslint-config-chotot-base](https://npmjs.com/eslint-config-chotot-base).

 1. Install the correct versions of each package, which are listed by the command: